-It’s a good idea to read the posted rules carefully before a beginning of a session, as no bingo hall operates in the exact same way as another.
-Any extra printed rules for the night supplant what is posted, so be sure to be on the lookout for any special handouts.
+It’s a good idea to read the posted rules carefully before the beginning of a session, as no bingo hall operates in the exact same way as another.
+Any extra printed rules for the night supplant what is posted, so be sure to be on the lookout for any special handouts

 Trying to alter a bingo card is just not worth it.
 Whatever you do, no experienced bingo manager or caller will be deceived.
 Many halls, if not all of them, will be happy to punish as a way of getting caught cheating, taking legal action to the full extent of the law.
 Just be honest and follow the rules to play it safe.
 Here are some of the usual rules you may come across: